ssec/polar2grid/doc/source/installation.rst

 .. ifconfig:: not is_geo2grid

-    If you want to run the test case to verify your installation, download the following file:
+    To confirm a successful installation download the following verification test data set:

     .. code-block:: bash